 Vietnamese Restaurants in Ho Chi Minh, Vietnam

-This is arguably the toughest restaurant to find in the entire Ho Chi Minh City.
+This is arguably the toughest restaurant to find in the entire Ho Chi Minh City (Saigon).
 After walking through streets after streets, asking locals for directions along the way, and climbing up numerous flights of stairs, I finally found this gem of a restaurant (no wonder it’s called Secret Garden Restaurant)!

 Secret Garden Restaurant, also affectionately known as Secret Garden Home-cooked Restaurant, brings the best of traditional Vietnamese cuisines in a comfortable, homely setting.